The personal website of Benjamin Bertram Goldman

 Produced by Benjamin Goldman.

-In 2007, while a freshman in college, I co-founded an organization whose mission was to make superheroes real.
+In 2007 I co-founded an organization whose mission was to make superheroes real.
 We inspired ordinary citizens to create their own superhero identities, then perform public acts of good while dressed as their superhero selves.
-For a while, Superheroes Anonymous became an international media sensation, inspiring thousands of people around the world into service—helping homeless, cleaning streets, donating toys, rebuilding homes in disaster-struck areas, and countless other good deeds.
+For a while, Superheroes Anonymous became an international media sensation, inspiring thousands of people around the world into service—helping homeless, cleaning streets, rebuilding homes in disaster-struck areas, and countless other good deeds.
 Read the original story covering Superheroes Anonymous in the NY Times from October, 2007.

 As a filmmaker I explore the intersection of design and technology.
 Some of the subjects I've filmed are listed below.